July 19, 2019; revised September 8, 2019

 5. “Āhāra” means ‘food,” and thus āhāraja kāya is the “collection of body parts” that grows via eating food.
 In humans and animals, this is the “physical body” that we see.

-- In other words, for beings like us with solid physical bodies, the sensory signals received by the five physical senses (eyes, ears, nose, tongue, and body).
-Then the processes those signals and send to the manōmaya kāya.
+- For beings like us with solid physical bodies, the sensory signals are first received by the five physical senses (eyes, ears, nose, tongue, and body).
+Then the brain processes those signals and sends them to the manōmaya kāya.
 The manōmaya kāya senses those signals.

 - As we have discussed in recent posts in this series, a physical body (of a human or an animal) starts with a single cell called a zygote.
 The development of a complete human body, beginning with that one cell is another fascinating story.
 Scientists have no idea how that happens via a program that is in the DNA of that single cell.
 Who designed that program?
 See “Origin of Life.”